-Indianapolis's rapid transit network consists of a single BRT line.
+Indianapolis's rapid transit network consists of a single bus rapid transit service.

 Opened 2019, IndyGo Rapid consists of one bus rapid transit service that serves the city of Indianapolis, Indiana and the surrounding suburbs.

 The IndyGo Rapid Red Line is a bus rapid transit service on a North-South alignment.
 It runs from 66th/College in the north to University in the south via the Julia M. Carson Transit Center in Downtown Indianapolis, serving 28 stations.
-Some services continue beyond the BRT corridor to the county line in both directions.
+It runs on dedicated bus lanes on Capitol Ave, Meridian St, and College Ave.

 The Red Line was opened in September 2019.
 The Red Line is operated by the Indianapolis Public Transportation Corporation.